Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Configuration Mechanisms (RQ1)

 \section{Configuration Mechanisms (RQ1)}

-To determine the set of configuration mechanisms for agentic AI coding tools, we followed two steps.
-We first selected five agentic AI coding tools based on the \emph{2025 Stack Overflow Developer Survey}~\cite{stackoverflow-survey-2025}.
-The tools represent the four most popular AI tools among the surveyed developers.
-We added Codex instead of ChatGPT as Codex is an agentic tool by the same vendor using the same models.
-We added Cursor because it has recently been studied in software engineering ~\cite{He2026, Jiang2026}.
-Table~\ref{tab:ai_tools} lists the five tools.
-Our study focuses on agentic tools with a command-line interface (CLI) that first appeared in 2025.
-For some tools, prior non-agentic versions exist.

-In the second step, one author systematically reviewed the online documentation of each tool, documenting configuration mechanisms together with repository-level files and directories that might indicate their usage.
-This was then cross-checked by two other authors and discussed among all.
+We selected five agentic AI coding tools (Table~\ref{tab:ai_tools}) based on the \emph{2025 Stack Overflow Developer Survey}~\cite{stackoverflow-survey-2025}: the four most popular AI tools among the surveyed developers, with Codex substituting for ChatGPT (the agentic tool from the same vendor), plus Cursor, which has recently been studied in software engineering research~\cite{He2026, Jiang2026}.
+Our study focuses on the CLI-based agentic interfaces that first appeared in 2025, although prior non-agentic versions exist for some tools.
+One author systematically reviewed each tool's online documentation, documenting configuration mechanisms together with repository-level files and directories that indicate their usage.
+Two other authors then cross-checked the extracted mechanisms and the heuristics developed to detect them, and all three authors discussed and reconciled the results.

-As part of \textbf{RQ1} and to ``operationalize'' configuration mechanisms and their occurrence in repositories, we then used that information to develop heuristics to identify whether tools are used in a repository (see Table~\ref{tab:config-options-overview}).
-Note that for GitHub Copilot, Cursor, and Gemini, files and directories indicating their use apply both to their conversational and agentic interfaces.
-For example, a \texttt{.claude} folder or a \texttt{CLAUDE.md} file indicate usage of Claude Code.
-In addition, we developed strategies to determine whether configuration mechanisms were used.
-For example, if a directory \texttt{.claude/agents/} with Markdown files is present, this indicates usage of \textsc{Subagents}.
-All documents and the Python scripts that implement our matching strategy are part of the supplementary material~\cite{supplementary-material}.